sequentialread/pow-captcha/README.md

 Lets walk through how example app works and how it integrates the 💥PoW!
 Captcha.

-The Todo List app has two pieces of configuration related to the captcha: the url and the difficulty.
+The Todo List app has three pieces of configuration related to the captcha: the API token, the url, and the difficulty.
-Currently these are hardcoded into the Todo List app's code.
+Currently the url and difficulty are hardcoded into the Todo List app's code, while the API token is provideded via an environment variable.

 ```
 // 5 bits of difficulty, 1 in 2^5 (1 in 32) tries will succeed on average.